AlternativelyPowered/alternativelypowered.github.io/_portfolio/portfolio-1.md

 ---

 <img src='/images/moodboard.png'>
-This mood board was completed as a first design step to building a personal portfolio website in LIS 636-01.
+This mood board was completed as a first design step to building a personal portfolio website in LIS 636-01 Website Production and Usability for Librarians.